TikhonJelvis/TPL/README.md

 ## Progress
 So far I have some basic operators like `+, -, *, /` working with rampant type coercion.
 Equality (`==` and `!=`) also work with type coercion.
 Additionally `><` concatenates strings since using `+` in a language with weak typing for concatenation is just silly (*cough* JavaScript).

-Lambdas are written in the form `\arg1, arg2 -> body`.
-They are parsed correctly but are completely useless right now.
+Lambdas are written in the form `\arg1 arg2 -> body`.
+They can be assigned to a variable (`a = \ a b -> a + b`) and then used.

+Two operators for working with lists have been added: `:` is cons and `!!` is index.
+Both of these have been blatantly adopted from Haskell.
+Both can coerce non-list values into lists of just that value.
+That is, `1 : 2` is the same as `1 : [2]`.

 More stuff should be along shortly.
 Hopefully.